dmangame/dmangame/README.md

 turns for the AI that owns the Building.
 A building can be captured by another AI through its units.
 To capture a building, a unit must step inside it and begin capturing.
-If the unit can stay there for CAPTURE_LENGTH turns without shooting or moving, the base will change ownership to that units AI.
+If the unit can stay there for CAPTURE_LENGTH turns without shooting or moving, the base will change ownership to that unit's AI.

+### Moving ###
+An AI may tell a unit to move to any square on the map.
+The unit will move forward SPEED_MODIFIER*LOG(MAPSIZE) squares along the shortest possible route to the square until it arrives or another directive is issued.

+If the square is invalid, an exception will be raised.

 ### Attacking ###
-When a unit attacks, they can either attack the square they are currently standing on, or a square that is within range.  if they are attacking the same square they are on, they use a Melee attack.
+When a unit attacks, they can either attack the square they are currently standing on, or a square that is within range.
+If they are attacking the same square they are on, they use a Melee attack.

 The melee attack instantly kills all enemy units on the same square (and no allies).

 If they are attacking a distant square, they shoot a bullet towards that square.
-The bullet travels at about MAPSIZE/10 units a turn, while their full range is MAPSIZE/8 units.
+The bullet travels at about MAPSIZE/BULLET_SPEED_MODIFIER units a turn, while their full range is MAPSIZE/BULLET_RANGE_MODIFIER units.
 Any unit who falls within the path of a bullet will take damage (including allies).

 ### Damage ###

-When a bullet hits a unit, its energy is depleted by ATTACK*LOG(MAPSIZE) - ARMOR amount.
+When a bullet goes through the same square that a unit is moving through on a turn, the unit's energy is depleted by ATTACK*LOG(MAPSIZE) - ARMOR amount.
 If a unit's energy falls below 0, it is considered dead and is taken off the map.
 Any moves that the unit made during the round are still carried out - so it can finish a capture event or attack.

 ### End game ###

 The game ends when only one AI owns all units and buildings or LIFESPAN turns have passed.
 If the game ends when LIFESPAN turns have passed, it is considered a draw.

 ##Writing an AI##